krishnanjalik1-blip/useless_project_BLANK/README.md

 [2-3 lines about what your project does]

 ### The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]
+[What ridiculous problem are you solving??]

 ### The Solution (that nobody asked for)
 [How are you solving it??
 Keep it fun!]